Hot Stone Reflexology CPD Course

 This is a practical based day, where you learn to incorporate hot stones into your own sequence.
-The hot stones are loved by clients and take relaxation to another level; hot stones have been shown to lower cortisol levels and help to support the parasympathetic nervous system to help the body reverse the stress reaction.
+The hot stones are an additional tool that are loved by clients and take relaxation to another level; hot stones have been shown to lower cortisol levels and help to support the parasympathetic nervous system to help the body reverse the stress reaction.

 Hot Stone massage originated in India and China and has been around for centuries; ancient civilizations believed that hot stones cleansed the body and relaxed the heart, grounding the soul and soothing the mind.
 As the name implies, the treatment involves using smooth stones which are heated and are used to massage the lower leg and to carry out the reflexology, saving your hands.

 This a wonderful addition to your treatment and gives you something extra to offer your clients - a great marketing tool for making yourself stand out as offering something different.

 On the training day we use the new Vulisini hot stone heating bag - easy to use for all therapists including mobile therapists.
 I do also show you the set up for the traditional water bath.

 This is where hot stones are either incorporated into a reflexology treatment or are used for the whole treatment with no thumb walking at all; using large stones to warm and massage the legs and feet, and smaller stones to work reflex points and more specific areas.
 The treatment is extremely relaxing for the client and also feels wonderful for your hands, the heat will do the work rather than your fingers and thumbs.